sbcshop/GatePi-4CH/README.md

 <img src= "https://github.com/sbcshop/GatePi/blob/main/images/img1.png" />

 ## Code
-  * You see "main.py" file. you need to save this file inside GatePi(RP2040)
+  * You see the "main.py" file. you need to save this file inside GatePi(RP2040)
-  * Rest the two folder is of Application(GUI),one is of window other is of raspberry pi
+  * Rest the two folders is of Application(GUI), one is of window other is of raspberry pi
-    * Window application->open the app and follow below instruction, you need to connect one of them Pi Lora Hat or PICO Lora Expansion and RangePi(transmitter)
+    * Window application->open the app and follow the below instruction, you need to connect one of them Pi Lora Hat or PICO Lora Expansion and RangePi(transmitter)
-    * Raspberry pi application->open "raspberry pi GUI" folder.run "Lora Home Automation.py" file, before this you need to put Pi Lora Hat(transmitter)
+    * Raspberry pi application->open "raspberry pi GUI" folder.run "Lora Home Automation.py" file, before this, you need to put Pi Lora Hat(transmitter)

 ## You can control GatePi with the help of raspberry pi GUI, or you can also control through pc via GUI
-In windows you can use PICO Lora Expansion, Pi Lora Hat and RangePi
+In windows, you can use PICO Lora Expansion, Pi Lora Hat and RangePi
 <img src="https://github.com/sbcshop/GatePi/blob/main/images/img7.JPG" />

 ## GatePi Instruction Manual
+   * In this manual you see:-
+      * how to setup GatePi
+      * How to use "LoRa Home Automation Application(App)

 ## Working